Welcome to today's edition of the Rush 24-7 podcast.

 Because you never know.

-There's seven billion people out there on the planet, but just one of them might hear that.
+There's seven billion people out there on the planet, but just one of them might hear that, might hear that, and he might decide to do something crazy like gun down people.

 By the way, Rush was entirely civil about the Batman movie.

-He was discussing he was discussing a Batman movie.
+He was discussing a Batman movie.

-He was discussing a guy who likes to climb into long underwear and go swinging around the city uh late at night.
+He was discussing a guy who likes to climb into long underwear and go swinging around the city late at night.

 He's not discussing the overthrow of President Assad.